 Warning Signs That Your Child May Be at Risk Online

-Everyone's situation may be a little different, but the following is a list of warning signs that may indicate your child's safety is at risk online:
+The following is a list of warning signs that may indicate your child's safety is at risk online:

-- You find pornographic or inappropriate images on your child's computer.
+- You find pornographic or inappropriate images on your child's computer

-- You receive phone calls from people you don't know or whose number you don't recognize.
+- You receive phone calls from people you don't know or whose number you don't recognize

-- Your child receives mail or gifts from people you don't know.
+- Your child receives mail or gifts from people you don't know

-- Your child withdraws from family activities.
+- Your child withdraws from family activities

-- Your child uses an online account belonging to someone else.
+- Your child uses an online account belonging to someone else

-What You Can Do to Keep Your Child Safe Online
+What You Can Do To Keep Your Child Safe Online

 - Never agree to meet with a stranger in person

-- Never download pictures or other files from an unknown source or share pictures or other files with an unknown person
+- Never download pictures or other files from an unknown source

 - Researching information for school projects

-- Downloading music
+- Listening to music